About Green County

 Courts & Case Records

-Green County Circuit Court, located at the Green County Courthouse, 1016 16th Avenue, Monroe, WI 53566, serves as the trial court of general jurisdiction for the county.
-The court can be reached at (608) 328-9430 and handles civil, criminal, family, probate, small claims, traffic, and juvenile matters.
+Green County Circuit Court, located at Green County Courthouse, 1016 16th Avenue, Monroe, WI 53566, is the trial court of general jurisdiction for Green County.
+The court can be reached through the office handles civil, criminal, family, probate, small claims, traffic, and juvenile matters.
 Wisconsin Circuit Courts operate under the unified state court system.
-The Clerk of Circuit Court maintains all case records and provides public access in accordance with Wisconsin Supreme Court Rules Chapter 70, which governs public access to court records.
+The Clerk of Circuit Court maintains all case records and provides public access under Wisconsin Supreme Court Rules Chapter 70, which governs public access to court records.

 - Certified copies of court documents cost $5.00 for the first page and $2.00 for each additional page, payable by cash, check, or money order.